Social

 0.43

-Safety At Home
+Safety at Home

 Contractor Safety

-Before a contractor can begin working on any Equitrans project, they must first comply with all requirements of their Master Construction Services Agreement (MCSA) and be authorized by our supply chain team.
+Before a contractor can begin work on any Equitrans project, they must first comply with all requirements of their Master Construction Services Agreement (MCSA) and be authorized by our supply chain team.
 The MCSA requires contractors to comply with all Company-specific health and safety standards, as well as any applicable site-specific safety plans, including any Company-published contractor safety protocols that may be provided.
+Our safety team uses the ISNetworld database to evaluate our contractors’ safety record to ensure results align with Equitrans’ safety standard.
+ISNetworld is an industry-recognized platform for the monitoring and evaluation of contractor safety performance and documentation.
+The ISNetworld database is used to evaluate all contractors in the following areas:

 • Safety Management Systems